-The value would be nearly 10 times higher which showed at a reaction time of 6 hours.
-A large amount of H_3PO_4 catalyst had been used in the experimental liquefaction shown in fig. 3.
+The value would be nearly 10 times higher which had showed that the reaction time in 6 hours.
+The large amount of $H_3PO_4$ catalyst had been used in the experimental liquefaction shown in figure 3.

-From these results, it can also be found that the greatest changes in the viscosity of liquefied products had taken place in reaction time during the 6 hours of using H_2SO_4 .
-However, small changes in the viscosity of liquefied products occur using H_3PO_4 as the acidic catalyst.
-During the first 3 hours, the effect of the acidic catalyst is not very clear in the case of H_3PO_4 which could be understood from the results given in fig. 3.
+From these results, we can also find that the greatest changes in the viscosity of liquefied products had taken place in reaction time during the 6 hours which used $H_2SO_4$ .
+However, it has small changes in the viscosity of liquefied products using $H_3PO_4$ as the acidic catalyst.
+During the first 3 hours, the effect of the acidic catalyst is not very clear in $H_3PO_4$ which could be understood from the results given in figure 3.

-After liquefaction, the nonvolatile contents in the liquefied products were 85.11% for that using H2SO4 in the six hour and 57.34% for that using H3PO4.
+After liquefaction, the nonvolatile contents in the liquefied products were 85.11% for that used H2SO4 in the six hour and 57.34% that used H3PO4.
 These higher values of nonvolatility might be caused by some of the phenol that would combine with the wood component to form some derivatives [5].

-In summary, these experiments showed that the nonvolatility value increased with time for H_3PO_4 , increased with time when H_2SO_4 was used as a catalyst.

-However, the values of combined phenol and free phenol were not calculated at the first hour for H_3PO_4 , because many residues also remain after liquefaction which may be unliquefied woody material in the original samples.
-Zhang et al. [13] indicated that the cellulose would be degraded to oligosaccharide and glucose in phenol with an acidic catalyst under high temperature.
+From our experiments, we can also summarize the nonvolatility value has increased with time for $H_3PO_4$ , increase with time when used $H_2SO_4$ as a catalyst.
+However, we have not calculated the values of combined phenol and free phenol at the first hour for $H_3PO_4$ , because it also remains many residues after liquefaction which may be unliquefied woody material in the original samples.
+Zhang et al. [13] indicated the cellulose would be degraded to oligosaccharide and glucose in phenol with an acidic catalyst under the high temperature.
 The pyranose ring would decompose further and combine with phenol to form their derivatives.
-The derivatives formed had the hydroxyl benzyl group but not the phenoxyl-form because the phenolic functional group that kept in the derivatives had a similar reactivity as phenol.
-In our study, the combined phenol with H_2SO_4 is better than using H_3PO_4 , because more free phenol will be residues in the liquefied products after liquefaction.
+The derivatives formed had the hydroxyl benzyl group but not the phenoxyl-form.
+Because the phenolic functional group that kept in the derivatives had the similar reactivity as phenol.
+In our study, the combined phenol with $H_2SO_4$ is better than used $H_3PO_4$ , because the more free phenol will be residues in the liquefied products after liquefaction.